Wombler-Elmo/CaseFiles/Support.md

 Q: I need help!
 A: Email support@escapeoutdoors.co.uk

+Q: Do you have a printed version of this?
+A: Yes!
+We have leaflet style versions of all our cases.

 Q: Who built this amazing app?
 A: The app was built by Warden and Tipple - The amazing artwork was done by Tipple.